A pair of gilded bronze plaques with profiles of 18th century saints

 Description

 Original antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details